 We are a party to an Amended and Restated Stockholder's Agreement, dated December 21, 2006, among Michael Steinhardt, the RRE Entities, James E. Manley and Jonathan Steinberg.
 Under this agreement, Messrs.
 Steinhardt and Steinberg and the RRE Entities agreed to vote their shares for a director nominee of Mr. Manley as long as Mr. Manley holds no fewer than 2,050,000 shares of our common stock.
-All rights to designate directors under the stockholders agreement terminated immediately upon our common stock being listed on the NASDAQ Global Market on July 26, 2011.
+We are informed that Mr. Manley no longer beneficially owns at least 2,050,000 shares and accordingly, the parties are no longer obligated to vote their common shares for a director nominee designated by Mr. Manley.